A couple of people said, Rush, Rush, thank you for trying to keep everybody a good frame of mind today, but don't feel so bad for Cruz.

 What's your reaction to that?

-Reagan conservative is conservatism is in exile.
+Reagan conservative conservatism is in exile.

 It'll be right out there in the open.

-Dr. Krauthammer on the Fox News channel last night said for the first time in 50 years, the Republican Party is not the Conservative Party.
+Dr. Krauthammer on the Fox News channel last night said for the first time in 50 years, the Republican Party is not the conservative party.

 He's not sure if he can vote for Trump.